-- The Legislature implemented a series of changes in benefit provisions to qualify for a one-time Reed Act distribution of \$32 million under the federal modernization program.
-The changes included: - Part-time benefit eligibility.
+2009 The Legislature implemented a series of changes in benefit provisions to qualify for a one-time

+Reed Act distribution of \$32 million under the federal modernization program.
+The changes included:

+- Part-time benefit eligibility.
 Allows claimants laid off from part-time work to remain eligible for unemployment insurance coverage if they seek only part-time work of 20 hours a week or more. - Benefit eligibility during training.
 This amendment doubles the benefit entitlement up to 26 additional weeks only for claimants in approved training. - Alternate base period.
 A claimant found monetarily ineligible based on earnings in the first four of the previous five completed quarters can have eligibility calculated on the last four completed quarters. - Total unemployment rate trigger.
-Uses the total unemployment rate to trigger Federal-State Extended benefits when the federal government covers 100% of the cost. - The definition of employment was revised to exclude individuals selling consumer products from other than a permanent retail establishment.
+Uses the total unemployment rate to trigger Federal-State Extended benefits when the federal government covers 100% of the cost. - The definition of employment was revised to exclude individuals selling consumer products from anywhere other than a permanent retail establishment.

 Federal Additional Compensation (FAC) was a 100% federally financed \$25 increase in weekly unemployment benefits for all programs from Feb.
 22, 2009, through Dec.
 4, 2010.
 Claimants with benefit years beginning after May 30, 2010, were ineligible for the additional \$25.
-By the end of the FAC, Idaho claimants received \$96.4 million through that program.
+By the end of the FAC, Idaho claimants received \$96.4 million through the program.

-- Existing law was amended to reduce the amount of benefits paid in a compensable week by the amount equal to temporary disability benefits under a worker's compensation law.
+2010 Existing law was amended to reduce the amount of benefits paid in a compensable week by the amount equal to temporary disability benefits under a worker's compensation law.
 This change relates to supplanting the UI benefit dollar by dollar with temporary disability benefits.
 The duration schedule was modified to redistribute benefits from claimants with volatile earnings to those with more stable earnings during the base period.

-Existing laws were added or amended to define when corporate officers are unemployed and to allow corporations to exempt corporate officers from unemployment insurance coverage. - The 2011 Revision of the Unemployment Insurance Benefit and Tax Program added a new Idaho Code Section 72-1351B which spelled out a federal conformity provision prohibiting relief from liability.
-New Idaho Code Section 72-1369 outlined overpayments, civil penalties and interest collection and waiver. - Existing law was amended to add an additional temporary total unemployment rate indicator for extended benefits that qualify for federal funds for employment security law purposes. - Existing law was amended to clarify that 15% of certain overpayments must be paid into the Employment Security Fund. - 2015 Existing law was amended to provide an additional circumstance for exempt employment under the state's employment security law regarding motor carriers and motor vehicles. - Terminology and provisions regarding the base tax rate were revised.
+Existing laws were added or amended to define when corporate officers are unemployed and to allow corporations to exempt corporate officers from unemployment insurance coverage.

+2011 The 2011 Revision of the Unemployment Insurance Benefit and Tax Program added a new Idaho Code Section 72-1351B which spelled out a federal conformity provision prohibiting relief from liability.
+New Idaho Code Section 72-1369 outlined overpayments, civil penalties, interest collection and waivers.

+Existing law was amended to add an additional temporary total unemployment rate indicator for extended benefits that qualify for federal funds for employment security law purposes.

+Existing law was amended to clarify that 15% of certain overpayments must be paid into the Employment Security Fund.

+- 2015 Existing law was amended to provide an additional circumstance for exempt employment under the state's employment security law regarding motor carriers and motor vehicles. - 2016 Terminology and provisions regarding the base tax rate were revised.
 The maximum weekly benefit amount was revised to be 55% of the average wage paid by covered employers.

-Maximum weeks of benefits were revised to be between 20 to 26 weeks depending on Idaho's unemployment rate.
+Maximum weeks of benefits were revised to be between 20 to 26 weeks depending on Idaho's unemployment rate. - 2020 Due to the COVID-19 pandemic, Executive Order 2020-11 provided a temporary suspension of certain state's employment security laws governing unemployment benefits to include waiving of the waiting week effective March 8, 2020, through Jan.
+2, 2021.
+Claimants and employers are granted an additional 14 days for all appeals filed.